Skip to main content

 My preferred methodology is the CCDS using AWS S3, since Snowflake and S3 have super easy native integration within Snowflake.
 And Adaptive has a dedicated library to connect to S3.

-Preferred Adaptive to Snowflake integration: CCDS + AWS S3
+Used-to-be Preferred method Adaptive to Snowflake integration: CCDS + AWS S3

 Adaptive will fetch your Snowflake data from a file on AWS S3 (or an SFTP); S3 being preferred due ot the ease of integration.